 We can observe in Figure 1 that textual elements that are related to each input field are positioned close to their related input field.
-For instance, the From 1 input field is closely flanked by two related elements: its corresponding label From 1 and the feedback text, both sharing visual boundaries with the input field.
+For instance, the From input field is closely flanked by two related elements: its corresponding label From and the feedback text (Please select a valid point of origin for this trip), both sharing visual boundaries with the input field.
 This phenomenon is typically true in forms since proximity also aids human operators in associating the textual information with the input field.
 So in this phase of our methodology, we start connecting the elements that share visual boundaries.

 We iterate over input fields and compute the cosine similarities with their adjacent textual elements.
 These calculations are integrated into a graph G = (V, E, W), where V represents the graph's nodes, encompassing the non-container nodes in the form.
+E denotes the edges connecting visually adjacent elements, and Wsignifies the weight of these edges.
+The weight is determined by the cosine similarity between the embedding vectors of the elements, which quantifies the extent of contextual dependency between two connected elements.
+A sample of the formed graph can be seen in Figure 3.

-Figure 3: Relating local textual context in the relation graph
+Figure 3: Relating the local textual context